zulip/zulip/help/add-or-remove-users-from-a-channel.md

-# Add or remove users from a stream
+# Add or remove users from a channel

-By default, anyone (other than guests) subscribed to a stream can add users to that stream.
-Additionally, anyone (other than guests) can add users to a public stream, whether or not they are subscribed to the stream.
+By default, anyone (other than guests) subscribed to a channel can add users to that channel.
+Additionally, anyone (other than guests) can add users to a public channel, whether or not they are subscribed to the channel.
 Anyone can always [unsubscribe themselves from a channel][unsubscribe].

-Organization administrators can also unsubscribe *other* users from any stream, including streams the admin is not subscribed to.
-They can also configure which [roles](/help/roles-and-permissions) have access to [add other users to a stream][add-users] or [remove other users from a stream][remove-users].
+Organization administrators can also unsubscribe *other* users from any channel, including channels the admin is not subscribed to.
+They can also configure which [roles](/help/roles-and-permissions) have access to [add other users to a channel][add-users] or [remove other users from a channel][remove-users].

 [add-users]: /help/configure-who-can-invite-to-streams#configure-who-can-add-users
 [remove-users]: /help/configure-who-can-invite-to-streams#configure-who-can-remove-users

-## Add users to a stream
+## Add users to a channel

 {start_tabs}